ronalson/local-gulp-starter/README.md

 # Local Dev Boilerplate

-A very simple starter point for local development experiments.

-Gulpfile is set up with browser-sync, sass and autoprefixer.
+A very simple starter project for local experiments setup with GulpJS, sass, browser-sync and autoprefixer.

 ### How to use it

-1. git clone
+1. Copy the repo to your machine

 1. npm install